justarandomgeek/FactorioIP/Feathernet.md

 Inside Factorio, the FeatherBridge combinator is simply connected to the main link wire, and each will act as a switch port on the bridge.
 The bridge will randomly select an address, which may be discovered by FCP Neighbor Discovery.

-FeatherBridge supports receiving and re-sharing a prepared signal map  via Signal Map Transfer, which will be used when translating ordered data packets to/from external networks.
+FeatherBridge supports receiving and re-sharing a prepared signal map of 375 signals (1500 bytes) via Signal Map Transfer, which will be used when translating ordered data packets to/from external networks.
+FeatherBridge ignores (and does not send) the Extended Map message with header signal indexes, and only supports a single map (mapid=0), but other devices on the network may use other maps for non-IP traffic or for Signal List messages over IP.

 TODO: the list machine, list order choices etc...
 TODO: replace GRE tunnel with requesting a subnet by DHCP-PD?